CelestiaProject/Celestia/INSTALL.md

 ```

 Celestia will be installed into /usr/local by default, with data files landing
-in /usr/local/share/celestia, but you may specify a new location with the
+in /usr/local/share/celestia, but you may want to specify a new location with
-following option to cmake: `-DCMAKE_INSTALL_PREFIX=/another/path`.
+the following option to cmake: `-DCMAKE_INSTALL_PREFIX=/another/path`.

 To build the application bundle, pass -DNATIVE_OSX_APP=ON to the cmake command,
 the application bundle will be located in the "build" folder that you previously